Orbimed Advisors reduced stake in Oric Pharmaceuticals, Inc. By Investing.com - Up News Info

 Orbimed Advisors first bought Oric Pharmaceuticals, Inc. stock in the second quarter of 2020.

-Orbimed Advisors also owns Arcutis Biotherapeutics, Inc. (NASDAQ:), Biogen Inc (NASDAQ:), Neurocrine Biosciences Inc (NASDAQ:) and Theravance Biopharma, Inc. (NASDAQ:).
+Orbimed Advisors also owns Arcutis Biotherapeutics, Inc. (NASDAQ:), Biogen Inc (NASDAQ:), Eledon Pharmaceuticals, Inc. (ELDN) and Neurocrine Biosciences Inc (NASDAQ:).

-Oric Pharmaceuticals, Inc. is its number fifteen position by number of shares and market value among pharmaceuticals stocks.
+Oric Pharmaceuticals, Inc. is its number sixteen position by number of shares and market value among pharmaceuticals stocks.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.